 Using The Right Form Of A Word

 Spell checkers are not always the best at deciding if you are using the right form of a word.
-I love Grammarly because it usually does a good job of being able to tell if I am using the right form of a word for the sentence I am writing.
-For those words like too, to, and two or their, they’re, and there you want to make sure that you read the sentences they are in and understand the context.
+I love Grammarly because it usually does an excellent job of being able to tell if I am using the correct form of a word for the sentence I am writing.
+For those words like too, to, and two or their, they’re, and there you want to make sure that you read the sentences those words are in and understand the context.

 Accidentally Mistyped Words